-SLO 2 is assessed using a rubric developed by faculty with the benchmark performance that all candidates score 80% or higher.
+SLO 2 is assessed using a rubric developed by faculty with the benchmark performance that 100% of candidates score 80% or higher.
 The rubric is a direct measure of the ability to demonstrate knowledge, skills, and dispositions related to the ethical and legal standards in the student affairs profession.
 Candidates enrolled in SAHE 5960, a required course in the program, complete a case study involving a scenario demonstrating their understanding and application of missions, Title IX guidelines, laws and ethical issues, codes of student conduct, and governing boards in higher education.

-- AC 2019-2020: Target was not met.
-50% of candidates achieved 80% or higher. - AC 2018-2019: Target was met.
-100% of candidates achieved 80% or higher. - AC 2017-2016: Target was met.
-100% of candidates achieved 80% or higher. - AC 2016-2017: Target was met.
+AC 2020-2021: Target was not met.
+80% of candidates achieved 80% or higher.
+AC 2019-2020: Target was not met.
+50% of candidates achieved 80% or higher.
+AC 2018-2019: Target was met.
 100% of candidates achieved 80% or higher.